RomanLut/hx_espnow_rc/doc/mapping.md

 **channel** is target channel.

+#### AXIS_BUTTON_LEFT and AXIS_BUTTON_RIGHT

+`"op": { "name" : "AXIS_BUTTON_LEFT", "parm" : "AXIS4", "channel" : 5 }`

+`"op": { "name" : "AXIS_BUTTON_RIGHT", "parm" : "AXIS4", "channel" : 6 }`

+Theese actions are used to implement button using self-sentering axis.
+Channel value is switched between 1000/2000 values while axis is hold at specified direction.

+This way axis works as two independent buttons.

+**parm** is axis name.

+**channel** is target channel.

 #### AXIS_SWITCH_LEFT and AXIS_SWITCH_RIGHT

 `"op": { "name" : "AXIS_SWITCH_LEFT", "parm" : "AXIS4", "channel" : 5 }`

 `"op": { "name" : "AXIS_SWITCH_RIGHT", "parm" : "AXIS4", "channel" : 6 }`

-This actions are used to implement switch using self-sentering axis.
+Theese actions are used to implement switches using self-sentering axis.
 Channel value is switched between 1000/2000 values when axis is moved to specified direction.

 This way axis works as two independent switches.